How does a heat pump work in winter?

 What problems can an air source heat pump face in cold UK weather?

-It’s no secret that the UK can face some bracingly harsh winters.
-Heat pumps are still a great choice even for the coldest spells – just ask Scandinavian countries facing even colder winters, who’ve adopted heat pumps in droves.
+While not as cold as Scandi winters, the UK can face some bracingly harsh weather.
 For British homeowners with heat pumps, it’s worth bearing in mind that there are certain precautions to take with heat pumps so that they remain as efficient as possible during the worst of the weather.

 Can heat pumps freeze up in winter?